soravi18/AML_IC_COCO/report.md

 ## **Future Works**
-We are still trying to work out this GPU as we raised ticket with microsoft, they have suggested few ways, we are trying those out to get the GPU detected as a physical device.
+We are still trying to work on the GPU issue, and we also raised a ticket with Microsoft regarding this.
+They have suggested a few ways  and we are working on them to get the GPU detected as a physical device.

-Our other future scope is to include more advanced vocabulary training as well as to incorporate atleast 300 object categories, we want to increase the scope of the stakeholders, and for our current users we want to add in more languages such as Italian, Spanish, Dutch.
-Just a translation of English to the desired language through APIs weren't perfect, so caption training with regional language annotation file is the next short term goal.
+Our other future scope is to include more advanced vocabulary training as well as to incorporate at least 300 object categories.
+We want to increase the scope for stakeholders, and for our current users, we want to add more languages such as Italian, Spanish, and Dutch.
+Just translating English to the desired language through APIs wasn't perfect, so caption training with regional language annotation files is the next short-term goal.

-For the long-term, given if the resources are provided, we wanted to publish this as an application which has different screens with different models trained to address the stakeholder, for an instance a page for botanists which has a BLIP or Vision Model(as they are high performing ones) with wide diverse dataset of plant species which could describe them what species are present in an image or what it is similar to, it would be highly helpful for the students in the graduate schools to have an interactive learning.
+For the long term, given the resources, we wanted to publish this as an application with different screens and different models trained to address stakeholders.
+For instance, a page for botanists which has a BLIP or Vision Model (as they are high performing ones) with a wide diverse dataset of plant species.
+This could describe what species are present in an image or what it is similar to.
+It would be highly helpful for students in graduate schools to have an interactive learning experience.